mjmcnelis/RKM/README.md

 You can adjust the runtime parameters in `parameters.py`.
 The most important ones are:

-    adaptive = adaptive time step algorithm (RKM, ERK, SDRK) method   = code label of ODE solver     (listed in the READMEs in tables/butcher and tables/multistep)
+    adaptive = adaptive time step algorithm (RKM, ERK, SDRK) method   = code label of ODE solver     (listed in the READMEs in tables/butcher, tables/multistep)

 By default, the code uses the adaptive Dormand-Prince 5(4) method (adaptive = ERK, method = DP54).